Maha Shivaratri in Nepal

 A victim of tourist prices

 Sadly Pashupatinath has fallen victim to one of the many overpriced “tourist” prices appearing across Nepal in recent years.
-Prices range between 250-500rps.
+Prices range between 250-1000rps.
 They say the cost is for renovating and up-keeping the area.
+Today a tourist ticket to Pashupatinath costs 1000 rupees.

 The average annual income earned by Pashupatinath is over 50 million rupees (source).

-I visited in 2008 and can tell you it looks no different nowadays.
+I visited between 2008-2017 and can tell you it looks no different nowadays.
 If anything more polluted.

 When I went there were just as many locals queuing up.
 Only now they were queuing at closed gates unable to pay the outrageous sum demanded from them to enter their religious temple on their most religious of days.

-My visit to Pashupatinath during Shivaratri in Nepal
+My visits to Pashupatinath during Shivaratri in Nepal

 It’s an early start to avoid the already strong crowd.
 Taking public transport to where the crowd starts is the only viable and sane option.
 Then it’s a case of follow the crowd for about an hour of walking.
 It’s very crowded at this point.